Parafix/google-tag-manager/README.md

 3) Standard transaction tracking
 - Tag: Track - Transaction - All
-- uses Trigger: DOM ready - Transaction OK - All (DOM ready to make sure all e-commerce related vars are loaded before hit is sent to Google Analytics.
+- uses Trigger: DOM ready - Transaction OK - All
+(DOM ready to make sure all e-commerce related vars are loaded before hit is sent to Google Analytics.
 You still need to integrate the dataLayer on the "transaction thank-you" page: [see the code onder "Standard E-commerce"](https://support.google.com/tagmanager/answer/6107169?hl=en))
 - contains Variables: Google Analytics Settings
+- Don't: mix enhanced ecommerce with standard ecommerce.
+Integrate the one or the other.
+Not both.
+You're data will be messed up.

 4) Event tracking: Clicks on e-mail links
 - Tag: Track - Event - Mailto - All